jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 _NOTE - Before you begin:_

 1. If it is running, stop the JBoss EAP 6.1 server.
-2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
+2. Backup the file: `EAP_HOME/standalone/configuration/standalone-full.xml`
 3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

 #### Configure JMS by Running the JBoss CLI Script

 1. Start the JBoss EAP server by typing the following:

-        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Linux:  EAP_HOME/bin/standalone.sh -c standalone-full.xml
-        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+        For Windows:  EAP_HOME\bin\standalone.bat -c standalone-full.xml
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        For Linux: JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-jms.cli
+        For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=configure-jms.cli
-        For Windows: JBOSS_HOME\bin\jboss-cli.bat --connect --file=configure-jms.cli
+        For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=configure-jms.cli
 This script adds the `test` queue to the `messaging` subsystem in the server configuration.
 You should see the following result when you run the script:

         #1 jms-queue add --queue-address=testQueue --entries=queue/test,java:jboss/exported/jms/queue/test